-- Ensure caring and healthy communities - Promote economic development and growth and maintain and promote Moray's landscape and biodiversity - Provide a sustainable education services aiming for excellence - Work towards a financially sustainable council that provides valued services towards our communities - 3.6 The General Services Capital Plan includes direct and indirect investment to promote economic development and investment in the school estate.
-There are two strands to working towards a financially sustainable Council which are encompassed in the capital plan: investment in transformation (for example in digital services) and provision for spend to save projects. - 3.7 A key outcome of the Local Housing Strategy is to ensure there is an adequate supply of affordable housing and the Council agreed to a new build programme of 70 units per annum from 2017/18 to 2019/20.
-This is reflected in the Housing Revenue Account (HRA) Capital Plan. - 3.8 The balance of the Council's Capital Plan arises from the need to invest in the Council's current asset base, either to bring it to the approved standard or to maintain it at the Council's approved standard for the asset type.
+- Provide opportunities for people to be the best they can be throughout their lives with a strong and sustained focus on those in our society who experience the most disadvantage and discrimination - Empower and support communities to build capacity - Drive economic development to create a vibrant economy for the future - 3.6 The General Services Capital Plan includes direct and indirect investment to promote economic development and investment in the learning estate.
+There are two strands to working towards a financially sustainable Council which are encompassed in the capital plan: investment in transformation (for example in digital services) and provision for spend to save projects. - 3.7 A key outcome of the Local Housing Strategy is to ensure there is an adequate supply of affordable housing and the LHS for 2019-24 identified a requirement to build 1,179 units over 5 years at an average of 239 per annum to meet the housing needs of Moray.
+This is reflected in the Housing Revenue Account (HRA) Capital Plan. - 3.8 Council on 10 March 2021 agreed the Climate Change Strategy 2020-2030 (Para 13 Minute refers).
+The strategy supports the aims of the Council's Corporate Plan 2019-2024 to protect and enhance our environment by creating a more resilient and sustainable future, with the aim of Moray Council becoming carbon neutral by 2030.
+The strategy proposes a phased implementation over the next 10 years.
+As a complementary document the Council on 6 April 2022 approved a Route Map to Net Zero, setting out a series of actions within a carbon management hierarchy, which prioritises the avoidance of carbon emissions. - 3.9 Although many of the actions will not require capital investment, many do and in particular the Climate Change Strategy recognised that significant investment will be required to ensure that all corporate buildings (including the Learning Estate) meet the net zero carbon target by 2030.
+Further significant investment will be required to replace the Council's fossil fuelled fleet by 2030.
+Future Capital Plans will reflect the actions proposed from the Climate Change Strategy and Route Map to Net Zero.. - 3.10 The balance of the Council's Capital Plan arises from the need to invest in the Council's current asset base, either to bring it to the approved standard or to maintain it at the Council's approved standard for the asset type.